jpfluger/radiucal/README.md

 ## hostapd

-Information that may be useful when exploring hostapd
+Information that may be useful when exploring hostapd and/or manually configuring an 802.1x server

-###
+### debugging

 this is documented but to to see debug output
 ```